12.1.3. eID Substantial Authentication with MRTD Verification for PID Issuance

 The MRTD PoP Service MUST:

-• Generate cryptographically secure challenge data for MRTD+IAS validation with sufficient entropy (to be used in Anti-Cloning Internal Authentication protocol by the Wallet Instance), storing it with an appropriate expiration time.
+• Generate cryptographically secure challenge data with sufficient entropy (to be used in Anti-Cloning Internal Authentication protocol by the Wallet Instance), storing it with an appropriate expiration time.
 Moreover, the MRTD PoP Service MUST ensure challenge uniqueness to prevent reuse attacks.

 • Create a new unique mrtd_pop_nonce for the next step to prevent replay attacks.